Does Public Liability Insurance for Builders Differ from Other Sectors?

 In the building trade, the ethos of contracting and sub-contracting is a deeply embedded and long-standing norm.
 So much so that it has been acknowledged by HMRC and a sector specific Construction Industry Scheme implemented for taxation purposes uniquely for the way that your trade operates.

 If you contract work out to self employed individuals or other small firms, these workers and their activities will be covered by your public liability policy.
-This is provided that they are fully supervised by yourself and use your materials and equipment to fulfill the roles you have temporarily hired them for.
+This is provided that they are fully supervised by yourself and use your materials and equipment to fulfil the roles you have temporarily hired them for.

-This same does not apply, however, if you sub-contract parts of a job to a specialist person or team who are self supervised and use their own materials and equipment in order to fulfill their parts of the job at hand.
+This same does not apply, however, if you sub-contract parts of a job to a specialist person or team who are self supervised and use their own materials and equipment in order to fulfil their parts of the job at hand.
 In such cases, you will require your sub-contractors to provide their own public liability certification.

 If they cause damages or accidents whilst working on your contract, you need to ensure that they are held financially and morally responsible.
 If you fail to do so, blame and costs will be apportioned to your business rather than theirs.